-The Library provides access to information in electronic form.
+The library provides access to information in electronic form.
 A variety of databases, including GALILEO, cover all areas of study represented by the curriculum, and more.
 Thousands of journals are available full-text and indexing is available for thousands more.
 The computer lab provides students with software to prepare papers and presentations and with access to the Internet.

 The facility which houses the Library is a beautiful and spacious structure completed in 1991.
 The building provides space for materials, a pleasing environment for study, and various services for students and faculty.
-The Library is located on the East Point, Ga., campus, while electronic resources are available to all campuses.